 Old Salt Co-Op is building a Montana meat brand that is about “connecting customers and producers in a shared purpose: to be stewards, enhancing land, wildlife habitat and community like a pinch of salt in a recipe, like the salt of the earth.”
 Join us at the Old Salt Outpost in Helena’s historic downtown for delicious burgers and conversation around connecting to Montana’s working landscapes.
 (Tour participants are responsible for the cost of their own meal at Old Salt Outpost.)

 Meet in Lewistown at the American Prairie Reserve Center to chat about the buffalo/prairie ecosystem with Liz Carlisle, Latrice Tatsey (bison ecologist currently restoring buffalo to their native homelands in the Blackfeet Nation), and Corrie Williamson, former AERO staffer, now Senior Outreach Manager for American Prairie.
-Then to Jess and Gail Alger’s ranch in Stanford.
+Then to Jess Alger’s ranch in Stanford.
 A former AERO Board member and keen supporter from way back, Jess Alger has been a Montana leader in regenerative ranching and agriculture practices since 1999 when he transitioned his 1,120 acre farm/ranch to organic.
-(Please bring $ for lunch from Brook’s Market or bring a sack lunch.)
+(Please bring $ for lunch from Rising Trout Cafe or bring a sack lunch.)

 11:00am-3:30pm, Ulm & Highwood, MT